 - A 134-mile stretch of Yampa between Hayden and Dinosaur National Monument near Utah border

-- The Elkhead Reservoir which has 2 swim beaches and is popular for boating and fishing.
+- The Elkhead Reservoir has 2 swim beaches and is popular for boating and fishing.

 The headquarters in Hayden features a visitor center, modern campground, tepees for rent, shower facilities, access to the Yampa River, volleyball and picnicking.
 Other highlights include numerous sites on the Yampa River along its 100+ mile stretch.